Aerial view of Arwad Island

 I was born on Arwad Island, where the sea surrounds it from all directions.
 The sea, with its calm and turbulence, its tenderness and cruelty, lived within me and baptized my spirit.

-Safwan Bahlawan was born in 1953 on Arwad Island — the world's smallest inhabited island (27 hectares) off the coast of Tartous, Syria.
+Safwan Bahlawan was born in 1953 on Arwad Island — the world's smallest inhabited island (20 hectares) off the coast of Tartous, Syria.
 His father Ibrahim Bahlawan was a shipbuilder, among Syria's last traditional Phoenician boat-builders.
+The Arab press has nicknamed him "the rare coin" and "pure gold".

-For decades, he refused to compose praise for the dictatorship.
-He secretly composed "Land of Jasmine" in 2015, releasing it only after Assad's fall in December 2024.
+He secretly composed "Land of Jasmine" in 2015 to release it on the day Assad fell in December 2024, and he also wrote and composed "The Syrian People Are One."
 Beyond composing and singing, he practices poetry and painting.

 Philosophy of Art